apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 specified_positions_divide splits bundles into several parts by specified positions.

 For example, if you have 2 large topics and there are on the same bundle.
-Topic1 is on at 0x30000000, Topic2 is on at 0x35000000, and the bundle range is [0x00000000, 0x40000000), then you can set the bundle split boundary as 0x33000000.
+Topic1 is at 0x30000000, topic2 is at 0x35000000, and the bundle range is [0x00000000, 0x40000000), then you can set the bundle split boundary as 0x33000000.

 For implementation details, see [PIP-143: support split bundle by specified boundaries](https://github.com/apache/pulsar/issues/13761).